-This section will present an analysis and evaluation of the materials obtained through the surface survey portion of this project and from the column sample excavation at site 20SA1276.
+Eight previously recorded sites were surveyed/monitored during the 2008 field season.
+This section will present an analysis and evaluation of the materials obtained through the surface survey portion of this project.
 Analysis and evaluation of excavated materials from 20SA722 will be presented in a subsequent section.